ArloSoftware/arlowp-plugin/readme.txt

 New 'showfrom' attribute for [arlo_event_price] shortcode

+New 'strip_html' attribute every shortcode

 Terminate background task

-Price can be missing on the event template page, if WP is using other db prefix than 'wp_' https://github.com/ArloSoftware/arlowp-plugin/issues/150

-Automated sync doesn't run every hour https://github.com/ArloSoftware/arlowp-plugin/issues/151

-Fixed category count number for [arlo_categories] shortcode
+Send error data to Arlo

 New [arlo_category_title] shortcode

 New setting for GoogleMaps API Key

 New 'text' attribute for [arlo_event_next_running] shortcode

+Detailed log / Ability to download log

+[arlo_event_next_running] shortcode respects delivery and location filters

+Fix, when the price can be missing on the event template page, if WP is using other db prefix than 'wp_' https://github.com/ArloSoftware/arlowp-plugin/issues/150

+Fix automated sync doesn't run every hour https://github.com/ArloSoftware/arlowp-plugin/issues/151

+Fixed category count number for [arlo_categories] shortcode

+Fix when multiple data showed during import

+Fix the multiregion import issue

 = 2.3.5.1 =